 "I'd argue that we do have a shared interest in bringing top quality talent into the sector, rather than just into our own institutions.
 That's because it's an investment in our collective talent pool for the future, from which I think we can all benefit.
 But for me, it's also about the sector recognising that it needs to step up its game in a world where the way we run ourselves hasn't been universally admired over recent years".

-If you would like to know more, please contact: Christine Abbott, Chief Executive Officer, Ambitious Futures.
+If you would like to know more, please contact: Sally Jones, Chief Executive Officer, Ambitious Futures.